sidhantSharma12/NewWebsite/README.md

-This repository will contain my personal website
+This repository will contain my personal website, which is created using create react app.